The number of GPIOs on the Arduino can sometimes feel a bit limited.

 - Low standby current – Hence a good choice for battery-powered devices.

 Here is the pin-out diagram of the MCP23017.
 The IC has 28 pins.
-You can understand the description of each pin in the table below.
+The function of the individual pins is explained in the table below.

 Pin label | Pin Description |